MohammadHasanAbbasi/MineRockdetectionUsingOpencv/README.md

 # MineRockdetectionUsingOpencv
-Mine Rock detection Using Opencv
+Mine Rock detection Using Opencv and deep learning models